sapegin/sapegin.me/src/content/blog/going-offline.md

 ## Social networks

 I was always disappointed in social networks.
-During the past 20 years, I’ve tried probably all the popular ones but only two were more or less successful for me: LiveJournal, which barely exists now, and [Twitter](https://twitter.com/iamsapegin) which may die the moment they kill third-party clients completely (the web UI is already unusable).
+During the past 20 years, I’ve tried probably all the popular ones but only two were moderately successful for me: LiveJournal, which barely exists now, and [Twitter](https://twitter.com/iamsapegin) which may die the moment they kill third-party clients completely (the web UI is already unusable).

 However, I kept trying until I read Cal Newport’s book [Digital minimalism](https://www.calnewport.com/books/digital-minimalism/).
 This book made me rethink what I was doing, I stopped using Facebook and reduced my feeds on other social networks.